-In 2008 I was assigned to a major IT manufacturer in Silicon Valley which suffered a $30 million supply chain failure.
-Their resident 25-year-old genius architect worked up a plan to upgrade their SAP system and my company won a sub-contract.
+In 2008 I was assigned to a major IT manufacturer that suffered a million $$ supply chain failure.
+Their resident 25-year-old genius laid out an SAP upgrade as a solution and my company won a sub-contract.

-I wandered around the campus interviewing employees, and found a senior e-commerce architect who thought the removal of XML formatting (data integrity) from incoming supplier data caused the failure so I investigated further.
-Large uploads from 10,000 suppliers came in daily with proprietary formats and were fed into a gigantor "IF..THEN" clause to parse out control signals to coordinate part orders.
+I wandered around and found a senior architect who blamed the failure on the recent removal of XML enforcement so I investigated further.
+Large daily uploads with proprietary formats were fed into a huge switch (10,000 "IF..THEN" clauses) which parsed out signals to trigger sub-orders.

-The project manager didn't like our slide show and the resident genius wanted me gone so I happily agreed to leave (the senior architect left later).
-I was fairly sure of another failure because the real problem wasn't being addressed.
+The project manager disliked our slide show and the genius wanted me gone so I happily agreed to leave.
+I was pretty sure this was an impending train-wreck.